DoctorPCOD/physics-1100/readme.md

 # Class Format
 {% include youtube.html id="5XZxrxwrgqE" %}

+Note that this is a summer class and follows an extremely fast-paced 8-week semester!
+Time management is going to be crucial for you to complete assignments.
+Three assignments will be due at 48-hour intervals, if not more frequently.
+Plan on spending most of your time during this 8-week period working on physics.
+If this doesn't sound fun, consider taking this class in the fall or spring semesters when you have 16 weeks to do the work.

 # Summer 2024 Office Hours
 {% include youtube.html id="ohBDfWVRJ3E" %}

-Summer 2024 office hours will be posted by May 28, 2024.
+Summer 2024 office hours will be posted here by May 28, 2024.

 # Guided Notes Information
 {% include youtube.html id="I70a4fNwZI4" %}